The Importance of Early Years Education: Nurturing Little Humans thumbnail

 The availability of diverse, high-quality materials supports children's learning and creativity.
 It may include:

-• Books and literacy materials to promote language development
+• Book and literacy materials that promote language development

 • Manipulatives for mathematical concepts and fine motor skills